Meeds-io/whitepaper/en/5-roadmap.md

 ## 5.3.
 The launch

-The official launch date is set as for **May 1st, 2022** – the International Workers Day, celebrated in many countries.
+The official launch of the WoM was **May 1st, 2022** – the International Workers Day, celebrated in many countries.

-At that time, the Meed token already exists.
+At that time, the MEED token already existed.
 It is possible to acquire it and liquidity pools are open for participation, on Polygon and Ethereum networks.

 Three Meeds association members use the system internally to engage and reward their users and improve the Meeds software.

 The Investor app is available on Ethereum Mainnet.
 At launch, it includes staking, liquidity rewards, points accumulation and redeeming of Deeds.

-The Builders community is up and running on Meeds software, open to anyone who would want to join, test and participate.
+The Builders community is up and running, open to anyone who would want to join, test and participate.
 It is possible to login with Metamask.

-This paper was published on the launch day.
+This paper was initially published on the launch day.
 Following the launch, the token will be air-dropped to many people across the crypto community.

 ## 5.4.
 The builders community